virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 <font color="darkgreen">Content Modification Setup</font>
 =========================================================
-The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
-Please keep in mind that, when changing images and modifying files, the referencing throughout `.md` and `.ipynb` files needs changing as well.
+* The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
+* Please keep in mind that, when changing images and modifying files, the referencing throughout `.md` and `.ipynb` files needs changing as well.

-in The content in terms od the `.ipynb` & `.md` files are to be placed in the root of the `data-science-for--esm` folder, and specified in the `_toc.yml` file.
-If not being placed in the root, the workflow will be unable to locate the files specified in the `_toc.yml`, resulting in the unsuccessful deployment, and not accessible `github.io` site.
+* The `.ipynb` & `.md` content files are to be placed in the root of the `data-science-for--esm` folder, and specified in the `_toc.yml` file.
+    + If not being placed in the root, the workflow will be unable to locate the files specified in the `_toc.yml`, resulting in the unsuccessful deployment, and unaccessible `github.io` site.

-Both `_config.yml`, as well as the `_toc.yml``are to remain in the root of the `data-science-for esm` folder.
-In the `_config.yml` details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, can be defined.
-Please use the already provided `_toc` and `_config.yml` files as a template, and follow the provided structure.
+Both `_config.yml`, as well as the `_toc.yml` are to remain in the root of the `data-science-for esm` folder.
+The details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, are defined in the `_config.yml`.
+Please use the already provided `_toc` and `_config.yml` files as a template, and follow their structure.

 - in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page